 Elimination of oxycodone by the body is primarily through urine (90 percent) and perspiration (10 percent).
 Oxycodone may take longer to leave the body in people with kidney and/or bladder disorders.

-Factors Affecting How Long Does Oxycodone Stay in Your System
+Factors Affecting How Long Oxycodone Stays in Your System

 People in their early 20s have elevated levels of liver enzymes that accelerate elimination of oxycodone.
 In addition. individuals over 40 usually take longer to excrete drugs due to age-related reductions in liver and kidney functioning.
 Metabolism is slower in older adults as well.
 Overweight oxycodone users tend to eliminate oxycodone faster than those who are height/weight proportionate.